-That which was considered the end of the German Bauhaus movement was also the start of a new international style: Famous Bauhaus protagonists, such as Josef Albers, Walter Gropius, László Moholy-Nagy and Ludwig Mies van der Rohe emigrated to the USA, where a new kind of architecture, product and communication design style developed, exactly like the Bauhaus models.
+What was considered to be the death sentence of the German Bauhaus movement was also the starting point for a new design worldwide: Prominent Bauhaus protagonists such as Josef Albers, Walter Gropius, László Moholy-Nagy and Ludwig Mies van der Rohe emigrated to the USA, where a new architectural, but also product and communication design direction developed, following the example of the German Bauhaus doctrine.

 Furniture for Everyone

-The history of Bauhaus proves that enthusiasm for a new, better, more functional design isn’t easy to destroy.
-The desire to create “furniture for everyone” is still there: Many Bauhaus inventions, such as fitted kitchens, are found all over the world today.
-Many things that seem normal to us, date back to the Bauhaus movement, which produced architecture and furniture design as no other.
+The history of the Bauhaus makes it clear that the enthusiasm for a new, better, more functional design could not simply be turned off.
+The will to build "furniture for everyone" still works: many Bauhaus inventions, such as the fitted kitchen, are still found worldwide today.
+Many things that seem commonplace to us today go back to the Bauhaus movement.